wezm/wezm.net/v2/content/posts/2023/systemd-gdb-coredumps.md

-The fix was simple enough: I removed `@resources` from the deny list, rebuilt the package, and then re-enabled the `docuum` service (I'd previously disabled it do to the constant crashes).
+The fix was simple enough: I removed `@resources` from the deny list, rebuilt the package, and then re-enabled the `docuum` service (I'd previously disabled it due to the constant crashes).
 I was pleased to see it start successfully and begin vacuuming up a few months of Docker image detritus.

 ### Conclusion